 9. First use your own eyes to position each work and then use a spirit level tool and tape measure from the floor to check the distances

-10. Using a tape measure the distance between different paintings to get balanced placement.
+10. Using a tape measure or ruler to calculate the distance between different paintings to get balanced placement.

 11. Don’t forget to hide (by masking taping up) the hanging system wires that may be showing at the bottom of your paintings.